Khanh Hoa province — Vietnam

 Rock-Paper-Scissors Children’s Fund was founded in 2012 by Sara Nerone and her two daughters, Sophie, and Phoebe, both adopted in Vietnam.
 Following the death of her husband Chris in 2011, Sara and her daughters volunteered to teach music and art classes at an organization in Vietnam, and it was during this trip that the idea to start Rock-Paper-Scissors Children’s Fund was born.
 As soon as they returned to the United States, the little family decided to continue its mission, by setting up the organization to support artistic projects for the underprivileged children of Vietnam.
 Since 2016, Give a Hand is proud to have carried out several projects in concert with the Rock-Paper-Scissors Children’s Fund.

 Music and art to build trust in ourselves, that’s what drives us.
+At Rock, Paper, Scissors we inspire students to love learning and encourage them not to drop out of school.

 Rock Paper Scissors Children's Fund